GANGANI/toporesolve/README.md

   "version": "2.6.0"
 }
 ```
-Complete code can be found [here](models/state-of-the-art/cliff.py)
+Complete code using Cliff Clavin on the datasets can be found [here](models/state-of-the-art/cliff.py)

 ## 4. DBpedia Spotlight
 https://github.com/dbpedia-spotlight/dbpedia-spotlight-model